Finding the best REITs to buy for 2026 requires more than just an understanding of the real estate market broadly.

 Furthermore, many investors believe the best REIT stocks provide dividend growth over time.
 That means looking beyond the short-term trends to make the most of long-term income potential.

 Disclaimer: This article does not constitute individualized investment advice.
-These funds appear for your consideration and not as investment recommendations.
+Securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

 What Are Real Estate Investment Trusts (REITs)?

-The last two words, “investment trust,” are also important in defining how these companies treat their investors.
-There are certain thresholds that set REITs apart from conventional publicly traded company stocks, including a mandate that they have no more than 50% ownership resting in the hands of five or fewer investors.
+The last two words, “investment trust,” are important to understanding REIT ownership.
+There are certain thresholds that set REITs apart from conventional publicly traded company stocks.
+For instance, they must have at least 100 shareholders, and they can have no more than 50% ownership resting in the hands of five or fewer investors.

 2 Types of REITs to Know

 The REIT universe is sometimes divided into two distinct flavors: equity REITs and mortgage REITs.
-And right now, amid a volatile interest rate environment, the distinction is pretty important to acknowledge.

 Equity REITs

 Equity REITs, then, are directly invested in real estate assets.
 They own or manage properties ranging from office buildings to shopping centers to apartment complexes, leasing that space and generating income from the rents.
-And publicly traded equity REITs allow you to enjoy in that exposure through their shares, which you can purchase through any traditional brokerage account.
+And publicly traded equity REITs allow you to enjoy that exposure through their shares, which you can purchase through any traditional brokerage account.

 Mortgage REITs